Dr Cheryl Leo

 - Leo, C, McColl-Kennedy, J and Bennett, R 2005, ‘LMCX Model: A Triadic Approach for Effective Service Delivery and Recovery’, American Marketing Academy Special Interest Group Conference (SERVSIG), Singapore.

 - 2014 to date – Board member for the National Australian Association of Social Marketing (AASM)

 - 2015 to date – Murdoch Masters in Business Administration (MBA) Co-Chair

 - Dr Yu-ting Huang: “The moderating effects of cultural congruence on the internal marketing – employee satisfaction relationship” – PhD awarded in 2013

 - Russell-Bennett, R., Leo, C., Rundle-Thiele, S., Drennan, J., (2016), A Hierarchy-of-Effects Approach to Designing aSocial Marketing Game, Journal of Nonprofit & Public Sector Marketing, 28, 2, pages 105 - 128.

-- Arli, D., Leo, C., Tjiptono, F., (2016), Investigating the impact of guilt and shame proneness on consumer ethics: a cross national study (IN PRESS), International Journal of Consumer Studies, 40, 1, pages 2 - 13.
+- Arli, D., Leo, C., Tjiptono, F., (2016), Investigating the impact of guilt and shame proneness on consumer ethics: a cross national study, International Journal of Consumer Studies, 40, 1, pages 2 - 13.